kesh-lang/kesh/examples.md

 true or false   --> true
 ```

 **kesh** inherits TypeScript's gradual type system, with some differences.
-For example, **kesh** uses zero-values for its primitive types by default, unless `?` is appended to the type annotation.
+By default, **kesh** uses zero-values for its primitive types, unless `?` is appended to the type annotation.

 ```lua
 boolean:  #boolean  --> false